-In addition, the proposed rule change prescribes a minimum margin requirement of \$.375 for each listed option, unlisted derivative, security futures product, and related instrument multiplied by the contract or instrument's multiplier.
-This minimum amount of margin ensures that a certain level of margin is required from the customer in the event that the greatest loss among the valuation points is a de minimis amount.
+In addition, the rule change prescribes a minimum margin requirement of \$0.375 for each listed option, unlisted derivative, security futures product, and related instrument multiplied by the contract or instrument's multiplier.

 Generally, a customer benefits from portfolio margining in that margin requirements calculated on net position risk are generally lower than strategy-based margin methodologies currently in place.
-In permitting margin computation based on actual net risk, members would no longer be required to compute a margin requirement for each individual position or strategy in a customer's account.
+In permitting margin computation based on actual net risk, members no longer are required to compute a margin requirement for each individual position or strategy in a customer's account.